palcu/teme-acs/README.md

 TL;DR - It's illegal in Romania to buy homework.

+Update: RoliSoft has provided me with a new, more legal [approapch](https://github.com/palcu/teme-acs/issues/2)

 # Description

 Auction website for students at ACS where people can sell and buy homework.